rolloooo/moodboardchu/README.md

 # MoodBoardChu

-A simple pastel-themed mood board app hosted on the cloud.
+A simple mood board app hosted on the cloud.
 Explore moods, visualize colors, and sync your emotions in a playful, minimalist interface.

 ## Live Demos